-A risk management framework is in place covering business risk, financial risk, financial integrity, legal compliance and sustainability risk.
-CSR is committed to improving risk management to protect and enhance shareholder value, with a comprehensive review of CSR's risk management processes undertaken in YEM23.
+CSR is committed to improving risk management to protect and enhance shareholder value.
+CSR's risk management framework is intended to provide the basis for a systematic approach to the identification and management of risks.
 The risk management framework requires current and emerging risks across the businesses to be identified, evaluated, monitored and controlled.
-Risks are classified as either strategic/commercial, operational, financial or compliance/conduct risks.
-The framework also includes evaluation of mitigation strategies.
+The framework also includes evaluation of risk mitigation strategies.